 Draw and Manipulate Shapes

 Get a piece of paper, or use a digital drawing tool, and draw a rectangle.
 Then, try to modify it while keeping its defining characteristics (four right angles) intact.
-You'll find that the only way to make all sides equal is to turn it into a square.
+Consider this: you'll find that the only way to make all sides equal is to turn it into a square.
 This hands-on activity can solidify your understanding.

 Focus on the "Must-Have" Properties

 When determining if a shape is a rectangle, always start by checking for the four right angles.
-That's the sine qua non.
+Worth adding: that's the sine qua non.
 If it doesn't have four right angles, it's not a rectangle.
 Then, if all sides are equal, you have a square, which is also a rectangle.

 Use Precise Language

 Avoid using colloquial language that might confuse the issue.
-Instead of saying "a rectangle is different from a square," say "a square is a special type of rectangle where all sides are equal."
-Precision in language promotes clarity in understanding.
+On the flip side, instead of saying "a rectangle is different from a square," say "a square is a special type of rectangle where all sides are equal. " Precision in language promotes clarity in understanding.

 Teach Others